Cheyenne, Oklahoma

 Cheyenne is a town in Roger Mills County, Oklahoma, United States.
-The population was 801 at the 2010 census.
+As of the 2020 census, the town's population was 771.
 It is the county seat of Roger Mills County.

 History

 Cheyenne is the location of the Battle of Washita River (also called Battle of the Washita; Washita Battlefield; Washita Massacre), where George Armstrong Custer's 7th U.S. Cavalry attacked the sleeping Cheyenne village of Black Kettle on the Washita River on November 26, 1868.

 Cheyenne has been a county seat since 1895.
 But construction of the nearest railroad into the area, the Clinton and Oklahoma Western Railway ("C&OW") terminated in 1912 at Strong City, and that township was laid out with a rocky knoll in the center reserved for the County Courthouse should Strong City become the county seat instead of Cheyenne.
 To keep their town's position, the citizens of Cheyenne responded by building the Cheyenne Short Line Railroad up the Washita River valley to Strong City to connect to the C&OW.
-In 1914 the courthouse in Cheyenne burned, and the fear again arose in Cheyenne that the citizens of Strong City would manage to have the new courthouse built there.
+In 1914 the courthouse in Cheyenne burned down, and the fear again arose in Cheyenne that the citizens of Strong City would manage to have the new courthouse built there.
 But Cheyenne came up with the funding, and a new two-story brick courthouse was constructed in that town.
 Strong City remained a competitor for a while, and in 1932 managed to route a state highway (Oklahoma State Highway 33) through the locale, thus missing Cheyenne.
 But in the 1930s several business houses relocated from Strong City to Cheyenne, losing that town population and businesses while Cheyenne grew during the decade.

 During the 1970s Cheyenne and the surrounding area benefited from the natural gas and oil development in the Panhandle-Hugoton field, the largest-volume gas field in the United States, and the world's largest known source of helium.
-Between 1973 and 1993 the field produced over eight trillion cubic feet (230,000,000 m³) of gas.
+Between 1973 and 1993 the field produced over eight trillion cubic feet (230,000,000 m3) of gas.